MohammadBelalIrshaid/HAR-FSL/README.md

 # Event-Based Few-Shot Learning (FSL) for Human Activity Recognition

+You can find the link to the website [here](https://mohammadbelalirshaid.github.io/HAR-FSL/)

 ## Project Overview
 This project implements a novel pipeline for human activity classification using event-based data from a Dynamic Vision Sensor (DVS) and Few-Shot Learning (FSL) with Prototypical Networks.
 The system addresses catastrophic forgetting by preserving support prototypes and uses Euclidean distance for classification between support and query samples.